ElGuillermo/HLL_CRCON_backup/README.md

 ## Use
 - Get into CRCON's root (`/root/hll_rcon_tool/`) and launch the script `sudo sh ./backup.sh`

-The file should then be uploaded on any distant machine to keep it secure in case of a CRCON host machine catastrophic failure.
+The backup file should then be uploaded on any distant machine to keep it secure in case of a CRCON host machine catastrophic failure.